JorgendG/GitHubWebhook/readme.md

 )
 ```

-The $sourcerepo should be replaced by a $branch parameter.
-The link to the repository is somewhere part of the webhook data.
-Should be fixed soon.
+The $sourcerepo is a link to the repository.
+It is also somewhere part of the webhook data but I don't want to use that unless I'm 100% sure the request came from Github.
+Don't want to download files from a source solely based on a unverified http request.

 The $updateaction parameter is the name of a powershell script which is executed after certain files have changed.